WalletScrutiny/WalletScrutinyCom/_android/com.komodoplatform.atomicdex.md

 - Once installed, we are informed that we are beta-testers.
 - We created a wallet and were given a 12-word seed phrase.
 - There is a legacy BTC address with send and receive functions.
-- There in an option to backup the private keys.
+- There in an option to back up the private keys.
 - The developers [claim](https://atomicdex.io/en/blog/q1-2023-progress-report/#atomicdex-mobile-goes-100-open-source) they are 100% Open Source.
 - We found the [repository](https://github.com/KomodoPlatform/komodo-wallet-mobile) for the mobile app.
 - This app is **[for verification](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/490)**.